Go Native Long Island

 Next, find a nursery or garden center to purchase your trees, shrubs, vines, and perennials.
 Check out the suggested links in INFORMATIVE LINKS and make an effort to keep your garden chemical-free and healthy!

-Contact us to volunteer and learn about removing invasive vines at Huntington’s Carpenter Farm Park.
+Contact us to volunteer and learn how to remove invasive plants at Huntington’s Carpenter Farm Park

 Julie Sullivan, MEnvSci